Nintendo Adventure Books Key

 appear on a page/chapter that has no puzzle.

-- Book goals: What the blurb on the score page recommends you do, visit, use, etc
+- Book goals: What the blurb on the score page recommends you do, visit, use, etc.

 - General stats: Amount of chapters, items and their locations, scoring, errors, etc.

-I will also attempt some color coding to make it easier to visually map paths.
-To recap if Page 1 'splits' (sends you) to Page 32, you would search on the web page for 'Page 32' exactly and you would jump not only to that particular entry but all other pages that contain a "path from" or a "split to" involving that page.
+Pressing the F3 or equivalent (Ctrl+F) for your browser is highly encouraged to navigate.
+For clarity's sake when I am referring to a page within a paragraph I will spell out numbers to not clutter up your search results.
+Color coding somewhat helps to visualize what pages connect to what, at least when there aren't too many branching paths at the moment.
+To recap if Page 1 'splits' (sends you) to Page 32, you could scroll down as normal or search on the web page for 'Page 32' exactly to jump not only to that particular entry, but all other pages that contain a "path from" or a "split to" involving that page.
 If it still doesn't make sense, just try it out on one of the guides.
-It may seem convoluted to jump up and down on the page so much, but trust me, if I listed the page entries numerically you would have to do the exact same thing with this style of choose-your-own-adventure book.
-Plus, with my method the late-game pages will for the most part be farther down the page and earlier pages towards the top.
-Oh and it looks good to have the start page and win page be the very first and last entries!
+It may seem convoluted to jump up and down on the page so much, but that's the twisty nature of such CYOA books!

-Additional articles: The Perfect Nintendo Adventure Book
+Additional articles: The Perfect Nintendo Adventure Book: General overview and my observations

 - Monster Mix-up